Renuka-Gore/Eckovation/README.md

 # Eckovation
-Assignments and projects of eckovation
+Final projects of eckovations python course as a module of Data Science Master Degree Program